 Rebecca Sanchez, PhD

-Assistant Professor of Microbiology Clinical and Applied Science Education
+Associate Professor of Microbiology Clinical and Applied Science Education

-• Ph.D. in Microbiology, Louisiana State University Health Sciences Center (LSUHSC), New Orleans, 2013
+• PhD in Microbiology, Louisiana State University Health Sciences Center (LSUHSC), New Orleans, 2013

-• B.S. in Zoology, Auburn University, 2005
+• BS in Zoology, Auburn University, 2005